nnnsss999/llmattacks/README.md

 The catalog is maintained for researchers and defenders who need a single reference point for adversarial methods ranging from classic prompt injection to training data poisoning.

+New additions cover emerging *reinforcement-learning alignment attacks* such as [Reverse Preference Attack](docs/training-alignment/reinforcement-learning-alignment-attacks.md) and Anthropic's "Sleeper Agents."
+See the `training-alignment` folder for details.

 ## Using This Repository

 - The **canonical files** reside under `docs/` and use kebab‑case names.